kobinabrandon/kobinabrandon/README.md

    -  deploying an exchange rate prediction service as a REST API.
 I'm learning about FastAPI for this reason.

 ### Current Learning Objectives
-- I know some Tensorflow, however, I've decided to focus on using Pytorch instead.
+- Achieve "intermediate" proficiency (whatever that means) with Pytorch.
+I already know some Tensorflow, but I've decided to switch to Pytorch.
-- Learn to deploy my ML applications to AWS and GCP.
 - Learn about some of the more advanced neural network architectures, such as GANs and transformers, and use them to make cool stuff.
+- Learn about model deployment on AWS and GCP.
 - Start reading deep learning papers for fun.

-- 🌱 No matter how accurate a model is, it has no business value if it hasn't been deployed as a useable service which displays actionable predictions in a manner that is appealing and easy to understand.
-I’m currently learning different methods of doing exactly that.

-- 👯 At this time, I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning architectures and tools as possible.
+👯 I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning rchitecturesa and tools as possible.